emily-frank/emily-frank.github.io/_pages/research.md

 ## Work in progress:

-1. **Bureaucrazy at the Jobcenter: The Impact of Administrative Burden on the Livelihoods of Refugees**
+1. **Doctoral Dissertation: The Impact of Administrative Burden on the Livelihoods of Refugees**